What virus? At GOP’s convention, pandemic is largely ignored

 To be sure, the Republicans’ event looked very different from past conventions.
 Because of the virus, the GOP canceled what would have been mass gatherings drawing thousands to North Carolina or Florida, and they have been consulting with a coronavirus adviser.
 Indoor speeches were delivered without audiences.
 But outdoor events have featured guests.

-That included a Rose Garden address Tuesday by first lady Melania Trump, who spoke about the toll of the virus, and Pence’s speech Wednesday, delivered in front of about 100 people, including Pence’s family and wounded veterans.
+That included a Rose Garden address Tuesday by first lady Melania Trump, who spoke about the toll of the virus, and Vice President Mike Pence’s speech Wednesday, delivered in front of about 100 people, including Pence’s family and wounded veterans, at Fort McHenry in Baltimore.

+After Pence had spoken, a scene unfolded that seemed from a bygone era, as audience members moved from their chairs and gathered near the stage to greet him, Trump and their wives.

 Baltimore’s mayor, Bernard C. “Jack” Young, who signed an order this month limiting outdoor gatherings to 25 people, slammed the decision.